-- 1) Independent variables (X): These are factors classified as 'Permissibility,' which are further divided into two categories: - Set of personal activity data (SoPAD): This could include any data related to the personal activities of the elderly individual residing in the smart home, such as their activity level data (most especially those that a smartwatch can collect, e.g., accelerometer and gyroscope data), daily routines, health data, personal preferences, etc. - ii) Environmental data (Ambient Data): This encompasses data related to the environment of the smart home, possibly including temperature, pressure, humidity, lighting, air quality (AQ), gas, sound levels, etc.
+a).
+Independent Variables (X): These are factors classified as 'Permissibility,' which are further divided into two categories:

+i).
+Set of Personal Activity Data (SoPAD): This could include any data related to the personal activities of the elderly individual residing in the smart home, such as their activity level data (most especially those that a smartwatch can collect e.g., accelerometer and gyroscope data), daily routines, health data, personal preferences, etc.

+ii).
+Environmental Data (Ambient Data): This encompasses data related to the environment of the smart home, possibly including temperature, pressure, humidity, lighting, air quality (AQ), gas, sound levels, etc.